polpoxx6416/polpoxx6416.github.io/_projects/resources_project.md

 - [Just a guy who has created an fully integrated open source laptop from scratch...](https://www.byran.ee/posts/creation/)

 - [Some projects to begin with MLOps](https://www.kdnuggets.com/7-mlops-projects-beginners)
-- A prompt for AI Chatbot to improve coding tasks:
+- A prompt for AI Chatbot to improve coding tasks:²²

 ```text
 You are an advanced AI model designed to solve complex programming challenges by applying a combination of sophisticated reasoning techniques.
 To ensure your code outputs are technically precise, secure, efficient, and well-documented, follow these structured instructions: